 Theoretically, this approach sounds reasonable; however, it often falls short.
 For instance, many farmers and producers cannot access capital or the resources to invest in better equipment, inputs, or sustainable practices.
 Further, for many, key enabling conditions such clear land-making rights, are out of reach.

-Using this approach, companies can support farmers to find and implement effective, localized best practices that help them overcome their unique barriers and challenges.
+Using this farmer-centric approach, companies can support farmers to implement effective, localized best practices that help them overcome their unique barriers and challenges.